open-contracting/ocdskit/docs/cli/ocds.rst

 OCDS 1.0 `describes <https://standard.open-contracting.org/1.0/en/schema/reference/#identifier>`__ an organization's ``name``, ``identifier``, ``address`` and ``contactPoint`` as relevant to identifying it.
 OCDS 1.1 `moves <https://standard.open-contracting.org/1.1/en/schema/reference/#parties>`__ organization data into a ``parties`` array.
 To upgrade from OCDS 1.0 to 1.1, we create an ``id`` for each organization, based on those identifying fields.
 This can result in duplicates in the ``parties`` array, if the same organization has different or missing values for identifying fields in different contexts.
 This can also lead to data loss if the same organization has different values for non-identifying fields in different contexts; the command prints warnings in such cases.

 **Note:** OCDS 1.0 uses the `whole-list merge <https://standard.open-contracting.org/1.0/en/schema/merging/#merging-rules>`__ strategy on the ``suppliers`` array to prepare the compiled release and versioned release, whereas OCDS 1.1 uses the `identifier merge <https://standard.open-contracting.org/1.1/en/schema/merging/#identifier-merge>`__ strategy.
 This means that you should merge first and then upgrade.

+Mandatory positional arguments:

+* ``versions`` the colon-separated old and new versions

 ::